apache/cordova-docs/docs/en/edge/guide/platforms/wp8/upgrading.md

 This document is for people who need to upgrade their Cordova versions from an older version to a current version of Cordova.
 This applies to both WP7 and WP8.

+## Upgrade to 2.9.0 from 3.0.0 ##

+### In Visual Studio's Solution Explorer window:
+1. Create a new Apache Cordova WP7 or WP8 3.0.0 Project
+2. Copy the contents of your 'www' folder to the new project, and be sure these items are added to the VS project.
+3. Copy and overwrite any splash screen, or icon images.
+4. Copy over any plugins from the plugins folder to the new project and ensure that they are also added to the VS project.
+5. Build and test.
+- **NOTE : all core APIs have been removed and must be installed as plugins**

+### Alternate upgrade method using the cordova CLI tool
+1. Create a new Apache Cordova 3.0.0 project using the cordova CLI.
+2. Add your platforms the the cordova cli project (i.e `cordova platform add wp7 wp8`)
+3. Copy the contents of your projects 'www' folder to the www folder at the root of the cordova project you just created.
+4. Copy or overwrite any native assets from your original project (SplashScreen, ApplicationIcon, etc), make sure to add any new files to the .csproj file.
+Your windows phone project wil be in `<project-root>\platforms\[wp7 | wp8]`.
+5. Use the cordova CLI tool to install any plugins you need, **all core APIs are now plugins and may need to be added**.
+Only 3.0.0 plugins will be compatible with the CLI.
+6. Build and test.

 ## Upgrade to 2.8.0 from 2.9.0 ##

 ### In Visual Studio's Solution Explorer window: